ssanchezor/GNN-RS/README.md

 This repository contains different machine learning models, such as FM, GCN and GAT, that are commonly used to implement personalized Recommender Systems.
 It consists of a first part to explain, in a theoretical manner, the main characteristics of this type of systems, as well as a second part with a set of detailed steps on how to run the program.

-Our project aims to compare the different models and evaluate how well they perform in making recommendations.
-In order to do this, for each of them we will measure some metrics (HR, NDCG, Coverage, etc...) that are frequently used in this area.
+Our project aims to compare the different models and evaluate how well they perform in making recommendations, in this case focusing on a real example from the fashion industry.
+In order to do this, for each of them, we will measure some metrics (HR, NDCG, Coverage, etc...) that are frequently used in this kind of systems.

 Finally, we will perform a detailed analysis of the obtained results in order to detect and assess possible biases.